 The 19 Kids and Counting family kept their religious affiliations under wraps since the premiere of their reality show in September 2008.
-However, Jinger Vuolo (née Duggar) detailed in her forthcoming memoir how she separated herself from her family’s beliefs and revealed that the reality TV stars follow the non-denominational religious organization, Institute in Basic Life Principles.
-The Counting On alum went as far as to compare brother Josh Duggar to IBLP’s founder Bill Gothard – but who is Bill?
+However, Jinger Vuolo (née Duggar) detailed in her January 2023 memoir how she separated herself from her family’s beliefs and revealed that the reality TV stars follow the non-denominational religious organization, Institute in Basic Life Principles.
+The Counting On alum went as far as to compare brother Josh Duggar to IBLP’s founder Bill Gothard – but who is he?
 Keep reading for everything we know about the religious leader.

 What Is IBLP?